Skip to main content

 | Data part | | 1 byte | | Sequence number|

-The tracker increases the sequence number for each transmission.
-The repsonse should contain the same value than the transmitted one.
+Note The tracker increments the sequence number for each transmission.
+The echo reply is expected to echo the same sequence number.

 Update GPS almanac

-Several satellites may be requested at a time, The data part is a list of satellite identifiers defined as follow:
+Several SVs almanacs may be requested at a time.
+The data part is a list of SV identifiers defined as follows:

 1 Byte1 Byte...